libxmlplusplus/libxmlplusplus/docs/index.md

 ## Contact

-Please use the [libxmlplusplus-list mailing list](http://mail.gnome.org/mailman/listinfo/libxmlplusplus-list) or GitLab.
+Please use the [libxmlplusplus-list mailing list](http://mail.gnome.org/mailman/listinfo/libxmlplusplus-list) or GitHub.
 Please do not just email the developers directly.